Oliver1334/nodicegames-BE/README.md

 # No Dice Games - Backend

 No Dice Games is a RESTful API built for a board game review aggregation platform.
 This backend service provides endpoints for managing reviews, comments, categories, and user interactions.
+The project was built using Test-Driven Development (TDD) practices, with comprehensive test coverage for all API endpoints and error handling.

 **[View the live API here](https://nc-games-2kfx.onrender.com/api)**